Athletes' Village (Glasgow 2014): Planning and construction

 Work first began for the project in August 2009, with the City Legacy Consortium chose the 35-hectare site in the east end of Glasgow.
-The site was previously a mix of residential, industrial and open spaces with significant areas of vacant land with approximately 1,600 people living in the immediate are in around 859 households.
+The site was previously a mix of residential, industrial and open spaces with significant areas of vacant land with approximately 1,600 people living in the immediate area in around 859 households.

 The Athletes Village created up 1,500 jobs in Glasgow ranging from architects and designers to apprentices and highly skilled tradesmen from all over the world.

 Site Clearance was required to allow the selective excavation of around 140000 m3 of contaminated soils and materials from different sections across 33 ha out of the 35 hectare site.
 The majority of which was treated on site to permit its reuse.
 Soil washing using a bespoke plant – which was assembled specifically for this contract – was used on roughly 100000 m3.
 This method of soil washing is an extremely sustainable remediation option which took place on site.
 As a result, very little of the material had to go to landfill meaning less lorry movements; thus reducing costs and carbon footprint, a key target of the games as well as the Scottish Parliament.

 There was a focus on using energy and products which are both sustainable and re-usable promoting a friendly, green image for the games and Scotland.
 10% of the energy used in the village was aimed to be generated by sources of renewable energy on site, which will be included in the construction of the site.
 Also, at the very least 10% of the material used for the construction of the village will be recycled already.